jorisvandenbossche/DS-python-data-analysis/_solved/case4_air_quality_analysis.md

  <ul>
   <li>Make a selection of the original dataset of the data in January 2009, call the resulting variable <code>subset</code></li>
-  <li>Add a new column, called 'weekday', to the variable <code>subset</code> which defines for each data point the day of the week</li>
+  <li>Add a new column, called 'dayofweek', to the variable <code>subset</code> which defines for each data point the day of the week</li>
   <li>From the <code>subset</code> DataFrame, select only Monday (= day 0) and Sunday (=day 6) and remove the others (so, keep this as variable <code>subset</code>)</li>
-  <li>Change the values of the weekday column in <code>subset</code> according to the following mapping: <code>{0:"Monday", 6:"Sunday"}</code></li>
+  <li>Change the values of the dayofweek column in <code>subset</code> according to the following mapping: <code>{0:"Monday", 6:"Sunday"}</code></li>
-  <li>With plotnine, make a scatter plot of the measurements at 'BETN029' vs 'FR04037', with the color variation based on the weekday.
+  <li>With plotnine, make a scatter plot of the measurements at 'BETN029' vs 'FR04037', with the color variation based on the dayofweek.
 Add a linear regression to this plot.</li>
 </ul><br>

 **Note**: If you run into the **SettingWithCopyWarning** and do not know what to do, recheck [pandas_03b_indexing](pandas_03b_indexing.ipynb)